Ronandt/Other-codes/README.md

 # Other-codes
-Codes that are purely for documentation and are not related to my homework in anyway
+Codes that are purely for documentation and are not related to my homework in any way